graezykev/explain-nuance-git-merge-rebase/README.md

 In a more complicated, more real-world senario, there're risks that you can rewrite/overwrite/delete another developer's commit from the history, meaning your teammates may not able to find their previously made commit(s).

-I've seen lots of developers are prone to **avoid using rebase**, or setting up princeples like "**Don’t rebase a branch that’s been published remotely**".
+I've seen lots of developers are prone to **avoid using rebase**, or setting up princeples like "**Don’t rebase a branch that’s been published remotely**" and "**Create a backup branch from the tip of the branch you’re about to rebase**" etc.

 Choosing between merge and rebase based on your project’s need is a very broaden topic which is not whitin my topic scope in this post, I find a better learning material for your information: [Differences Between Git Merge and Rebase — and Why You Should Care](https://blog.git-init.com/differences-between-git-merge-and-rebase-and-why-you-should-care/#conclusion).